getOne21/snippets-and-scripts/Oh-My-Posh/readme.md

 # Oh My Posh – PowerShell Setup on Windows

-> ✨ Beautiful and customizable prompt for PowerShell and Windows Terminal using `Oh My Posh`.
+Beautiful and customizable prompt for PowerShell and Windows Terminal using Oh My Posh.

 ---